 See the K2 Press Skis

-What we don’t: Too much ski for most.
+What we don’t: Too wide for many beginners.

 - What is a Beginner Ski?